 What I remember the most from this time was after the service everyone would go to the American Legion hall for sandwiches and socializing.
 The room always smelled a little damp and I can picture the old ladies serving egg salad sandwiches on white fluffy bread (crusts removed) and watered down lemonade.
 It’s funny how the strangest things stick with you after so many years.

 As I pack my family up for our getaway this weekend, I was thinking of some recipes that travel well and would make interesting picnic food.
 This recipe for zucchini za’alook really seemed to fit the bill.

 This “salad” is served at room temperature and can be eaten a few different ways.
 You could serve it as a tapanade with slices of bread, or eat it with fork, or even as a relish to top a burger.
 The traditional za’alook is made with eggplants however for me the zucchini holds up better and I like it to be a little more firm.

-2 small to medium zucchini peeled and cut into thin slices
+2 medium zucchini peeled and cut into thin slices

 1-2 tomatoes cut small

 2 tsp paprika